C4rdoso/FilterDesigner/README.md

 # Digital Filter Designer

 A lightweight C++ library for **digital filter synthesis** on **embedded environments**, with support for runtime design adjustments.
-This library aims to provide a flexible and efficient way to implement classical IIR filters such as **Butterworth** and **RBJ CookBook** directly on microcontrollers and other resource-constrained devices.
+This library aims to provide a flexible and efficient way to implement classical IIR filters such as **Butterworth** and **Chebyshev** directly on microcontrollers and other resource-constrained devices.

 ### ✨ Features